-BEIS conduct evaluations of the Domestic RHI scheme, which may require you to provide information or respond to questions regarding your heating system or metering arrangements if any are installed.
+BEIS conducts evaluations of the Domestic RHI scheme, which may require you to provide information or respond to questions regarding your installation or metering arrangements if any are installed.

 BEIS may also select sites and install metering for the purpose of scheme evaluation.
+Please see 'Scheme Evaluation' in our Key Terms.
 Any data you provide will be confidential and any published findings won't identify you.